“A good teacher can inspire hope, ignite the imagination, and instill a love of learning.”

 – Brad Henry

-Yes, teachers are no less than beacons of our lives.
+Yes, teachers are no less than beacons in our lives.
 They strive to motivate us in every walk of life.
 Let’s understand what inspired a few great teachers in the country to take up teaching as a profession and what it means to be a teacher.

 Dr. Jagpreet Singh – Headmaster, The Punjab Public School, Nabha